ju-lewis/Notes/Misc/Vector Calculus Exams Notes.md

 $x = r \ sin \theta \ cos \phi$
 $y = r \ sin \theta \ sin \phi$
 $z = r \ cos \theta$

+## Converting Vector Fields to Curvilinear Coordinates:
+1. Express the resultant vector in the curvilinear coordinates
+2. Express the resultant vector as a linear combination of the curvilinear basis vectors
+3. Solve simultaneously
+## Converting Paths/Vectors to Curvilinear Coordinates:
+1. Express the resultant vector in the curvilinear coordinates
+2. Compute velocity vector
+3. Multiply by scale factors
+4. Integrate with respect to t

 # Differential Forms

 ### Path Differential Form